 WARP client for macOS (version 2025.4.589.1)

-A new beta release for the macOS WARP client is now available on the Downloads page.
-This release contains minor fixes and improvements including TCP fallback for the MASQUE protocol and a new button in the client GUI to easily Collect Captive Portal Diagnostics.
+A new Beta release for the macOS WARP client is now available on the beta releases downloads page.

 Changes and improvements